MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 ## Step 2 - Review licensing and accounts

-Make sure that all your users have Office 365 accounts and licenses, and that those licenses include Office 365 ProPlus.
+Make sure that all your users have Office 365 (or Microsoft 365) accounts and licenses, and that those licenses include Microsoft 365 Apps.
 For details on how to manage accounts and licenses, see [Overview of licensing and activation in Office 365 ProPlus](overview-of-licensing-and-activation-in-office-365-proplus.md), [Manage user accounts and licenses with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/manage-user-accounts-and-licenses-with-office-365-powershell), and [Subscriptions, licenses, accounts, and tenants for Microsoft's cloud offerings](https://docs.microsoft.com/office365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings).

 If you plan to install Visio or Project, make sure that you have the appropriate licenses and have identified the users who need them.
 For more information, see [Use the Office Deployment Tool to install volume licensed editions of Visio 2016 and Project 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md).